Xeriscape turf & alternatives

 Where lawns are appropriate, consider a substitute grass that grows well with less water.
 Water-thrifty buffalo grass works well in out-of-the-way expanses of a property.
 Dark green turf-type tall fescue grows deep roots and requires less irrigation when planted on well-prepared soils.
 Tall fescue also tolerates wear and tear from children playing.
 In the right location, buffalo grass and turf-type tall fescue will beautify any landscape.

 Planting a yard means more than painting a carpet of green grass from property line to property line.
-Consider the impact your plant choices have on water supplies and the state's environment, and choose the appropriate turf and turf alternatives.
+Consider the impact your plant choices have on water supplies and the state's environment.
+Choose the appropriate turf and turf alternatives.

 For more information, see the following Colorado State University Extension fact sheet(s).